rsullivan00/blog/_posts/2018-06-07-passwordless-login.markdown

 Maybe you've seen the slick "Magic Link" login that Slack and other apps now
-support: here's how you can securely support that flow in a Phoenix app.
+support: here's how you can support that flow in a Phoenix app.

 ## Why Passwordless?